Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ![](./images/vm2.png)

 Edit "Boot Disk" and modify as shown below.
 Click on "Select".
-Pay attention to the marked settings as they can affect cost and you will not be able to change them later.
 ![](./images/Disk2.png)

 Under firewall, enable both http and https.